 The Authority's civic regalia was formally valued as at 31st March 2012 by an external valuer.
 The valuations were based on commercial markets.
-The valuation has been updated based on market prices as at 31st March 2022.
+The valuation has been updated internally based on on-line market prices as at 31st March 2023.